 We want to assist accredited providers who are seeking to further support, facilitate, and recognize the personal professional development associated with the preparation and presentation of education.
 "Learning from Teaching" activities are essentially personal learning projects designed and implemented by the learner with facilitation from the accredited provider.
-Guidance has been provided for providers on how "Learning from Teaching" activities can be incorporated into the accredited provider’s program.

 As is the case for all activities, an accredited provider’s "Learning from Teaching" activities are expected to be developed in compliance with all applicable requirements.
 "Learning from Teaching" represents a range of activities in which an accredited provider can facilitate practice-based learning and improvement – where the ‘practice’ could be the person’s professional “teaching practice” or “clinical practice” or “research practice”.

 1. A faculty member is asked to give an interactive skills-based workshop on “Sinusitis” designed to address medical students’ inability to evaluate patients appropriately for this condition.
 The faculty member identifies, through self-assessment, that she does not know the anatomy of the sinuses, does not know the pathophysiology of these processes, and does not have a personal strategy in place for taking a history regarding sinusitis or for examining the patient.
 Therefore, she conducts her own personal learning project to address these needs—and can then describe what new strategies she develops as a result.
 Also during this process, she learns several new skills associated with including x-ray images and 3D-imaging videos in her educational presentations using software tools.